-Examination Policies for Spring 2017 (Fall 2017 policies TBA)
+Examination Policies for Fall 2017

 - Proficiency examinations are set in essay format and will be given on the dates listed below and as determined by the Department of History.
 What follows are details of registration, recommended reading, and information about the tests.